Evanston Main Street station

 Evanston Main Street is the southernmost of the three commuter railroad stations in Evanston, Illinois.
 It is served by Metra's Union Pacific North Line trains, which go south to Ogilvie Transportation Center in Chicago and as far north as Kenosha, Wisconsin.
 Travel time to Ogilvie is typically 23 minutes, but can be as high as 26 minutes during rush hour.
-In Metra's zone-based fare system, the station is in zone C. As of 2018, Evanston Main Street is the 41st busiest of Metra's 236 non-downtown stations, with an average of 1,130 weekday boardings.
+In Metra's zone-based fare system, the station is in zone 2.
+As of 2018, Evanston Main Street is the 41st busiest of Metra's 236 non-downtown stations, with an average of 1,130 weekday boardings.
 The station does not contain a ticket agent booth; passengers must purchase their tickets on board the train.